top of page

 1. Creative Constraints

-Challenge: While key features of Agile include flexibility, it still embodies a structured approach.
-Balancing that, with the freedom required for creation might be difficult.
-Animation is an art, so it’s inherent that skeleton plans or scripts will evolve throughout a project, even without rhyme or reason.
+• Challenge: While key features of Agile include flexibility, it still embodies a structured approach.
+Balancing that with the freedom required for creation might be difficult.
+Animation is an art, so it’s inherent that skeleton plans or scripts will evolve throughout a project.

-Solution: Allow flexibility within sprints, for creative exploration and innovation.
-Remember to tweak Agile to suit your industry’s and team’s needs.
-It’s a process that aims to help you, at the end of the day.
+• Solution: Allow flexibility within sprints, for creative exploration and innovation.
+Remember to tweak Agile to suit your industries and team’s needs.

 2. Team Dynamics